WHAT’S IN THIS REVIEW?

 If you have slower speeds to begin with it should be okay, otherwise lag is likely to be noticeable while the VPN is active.

 Server Locations & Network

-A massive network that comprises over 180 locations in 140 countries, PureVPN has a total of 6,500 servers dotted around the world.
+A massive network that currently comprises 96 locations in 78+ countries, PureVPN has a total of 6,500 servers dotted around the world.
 It’s certainly impressive, and they’ve continued to add to their tally rapidly in recent years.

 It’s one of the biggest networks you’ll find in the industry, and there’s coverage in Central America, as well as Africa and Asia.
-The majority of their servers are found in North America and Europe, with a tally of 1,776 and 2,750 respectively.
+The majority of their servers are found in North America and Europe, as seen in the graphic below.